Ensembl/ensembl-cdm-docs/src/docs/feature_metadata.md

 | value        | string, number, or boolean
 | accession_id | string

-Metadata items tend to fall into one of two categories: metadata derived from an external reference (XrefMetadata), and metadata derived from a value set (ValueSetMetadata).
+Metadata items tend to fall into one of two categories: metadata derived from an external reference (ExternalReferenceMetadata), and metadata derived from a value set (ValueSetMetadata).

-An XrefMetadata item will have the following shape (cf. [ExternalReference](./external_reference.md)):
+An `ExternalReferenceMetadata` item will have the following shape:

 | Field          | Type        | Description |
 |----------------|-------------|-------------|